wireseo/tp/docs/UserGuide.md

 ## 9. FAQ

 `Q: How do I transfer my data to another Computer?`
-<br>`A: Install the app in the other computer and overwrite the empty data file(.json file) it creates with the file(.json file) that contains the data of your previous JARVIS home folder.`
+<br>`A: Install the app in the other computer and overwrite the empty data file(.json file) it creates with the file(.json file) that contains the data of your previous Jarvis home folder.`